sumbach/modern-cljs/doc/tutorial-13.md

 library only, you currently get just one result: [Valip][2].
 Valip has been forked from the [original CLJ Valip][3] to make it portable to the CLJS platform.
-This is already a good result by itself, because it demonstrates that we share our long term objective with someone else.
-If you then take a look at the owners of those two Github repos, you'll discover that they are two of the most prolific and active
+This is already a good result by itself, because it demonstrates that we share our long-term objective with someone else.
+If you then take a look at the owners of those two GitHub repos, you'll discover that they are two of the most prolific and active
-clojure-ists: [Chas Emerick][4] and [James Reeves][5].
+Clojure-ists: [Chas Emerick][4] and [James Reeves][5].
 I'm happy that the motto *Smart people think alike* was true.

 We will eventually search for other CLJ validator libraries.
-For the moment, by following the Keep It Simple, Stupid ([KISS](https://en.wikipedia.org/wiki/KISS_principle)) pragmatic approach, we will stay with the [Valip][2] library which already seems to satisfy the first three intermediate requirements we just listed in the introduction: its quality should be guaranteed by the quality of its owners and it already runs on both CLJ and CLJS.
+For the moment, following the Keep It Simple, Stupid ([KISS](https://en.wikipedia.org/wiki/KISS_principle)) pragmatic approach, we will stay with the [Valip][2] library which already seems to satisfy the first three requirements we just listed in the introduction; its quality should be guaranteed by the quality of its owners and it already runs on both CLJ and CLJS.

-# The server side validation
+# The server-side validation

 Let's start by using Valip on the server-side first.
 Valip usage is dead simple and well documented in the [readme][6] file which I encourage you to read.

-First, Valip provides you a `validate` function from the `valip.core` namespace.
+First, Valip provides a `validate` function from the `valip.core` namespace.
 It accepts a map and one or more vectors.
 Each vector consists of a key, a predicate function and an error string, like so: